nwgat/ninjaservice/README.md

 # ninjaservice
 a python script to run a command every hour

-change lftp and command to your needs works on windows and linux, python2
+change lftp and cmd  to your needs works on windows and linux, python2